 - Direct efforts to the areas in need of further support

 Find out more about those priorities in the Reflecting on progress and charting the future infographic.

-This review of progress, challenges, and areas in need of support of these objectives will shape the substance and implementation of both ongoing and future pledges, support, partnerships, and initiatives to strengthen international cooperation in refugee responses and translate the Global Compact on Refugees into concrete improvements in the lives of refugees and the communities that host them.
+Reviewing the progress and identifying challenges and areas in need of support will shape the substance and implementation of both ongoing and future pledges, partnerships and initiatives.
+The aim is to strengthen international cooperation in refugee responses, offer support where needed and translate the Global Compact on Refugees into concrete improvements in the lives of refugees and the communities that host them.